Updated on December 16, 2025.

 Usually, your immune system keeps infectious particles out of your lungs.
 But pneumonia can develop if you come into contact with an especially strong infection, if the germs make it past your body’s defenses or if your immune system is weak.

-Healthy people often recover from pneumonia in about two weeks, but some cases are more serious and may require hospitalization.
+Healthy people often recover from pneumonia in a matter of weeks, but some cases are more serious and may require hospitalization.

 Good news: there’s a vaccine